 Contents 2

 Welcome by Head Teacher 4

 Contact Details 5

 Enrolment 8

 Parental Involvement 9

 Parents as Partners - Parent Council and Parent Forum 10

 School Ethos 11

 What is the ethos, values and aims of the school?
 11

-The Curriculum 12
+The Curriculum 11

-Curriculum for Excellence 12
+The Curriculum for Excellence 11

 Opportunities for Wider Achievement 20

 Composite Classes 21

 Religious and Moral Education 21

-Health and Wellbeing - Including School Disciplinary Policy 22
+Health and Wellbeing - School Promoting Positive Relationships Policy 22

-Promoting Positive Relationships and Behaviour 25

 Equal Opportunities and Inclusion 26

 Assessment 27

 Reporting 28

 Reporting - how will your child's progress by reported?
 28

 Transition 29

 Transfer to Secondary School 29

 Support for Pupils 30

-How do we ensure that there is someone in school who knows your child and an support them 50
+How do we ensure that there is someone in school who knows your child and can support them

 through challenging times?
 30

 Additional Support for Learning 32

 What are additional support needs (ASN)?
 32

 How do we make sure we can meet the additional support needs of pupils in South Ayrshire?
 32

 Stage 1 - In class support 32

 Stage 2 - In school support 33

 Stage 3 - Additional support from a service that is universally available 33

 Stage 4 - Specialist help from a multi-agency team 33

 Supports Available 33

 How can parents help to support children and young people with additional support needs?
 34

 What role do children and young people play?
 34

 How can parents make requests for assessment?
 34

 What can parents do if they don't agree with the authority?
 34

 Where can parents get support and information relating to additional support needs?
 35

 Psychological Services 36

 Information Sharing 37

 Child Protection 37

-School Improvement 38
+School Improvement 37

 How has the school improved over the last twelve months?
 38

-School Policies and Practical Information 40
+School Policies and Practical Information 39

-Pupil Voice 40
+Pupil Voice 39

-Choosing a School 41
+Choosing a School 40

-Attendance 41
+Attendance 40

-Routine and Expected Visits Outwith School 42
+Routine and Expected Visits Out With School 41

 School Uniform Policy 43

-Playground Supervision 43 44
+Playground Supervision 44

 Parental Complaints Procedure 44

-School Meals and Free School & Clothing Grant Information 45
+School Meals and Free School Meal & Clothing Grant Information 45

-0

-Error!
-Bookmark no ot defined.

 Transport Guide to Parents (excludes Early Years provision) 46

 Seatbelt Statement 47

 Privileged Seats 47

 Insurance 47

 Valuable Items 47

 Use of Mobile Phones 48

 Use of Social Media 48

-Health and Medical Information 48
+Health and Medical Information 49

 Health Promotion and Nutrition 49

-NHS Ayrshire & Arran Oral Health Promotion Initiatives in Early Years Centres and Primary Schools 50
+NHS Ayrshire & Arran 50

+Oral Health Promotion Initiatives in Early Years Centres and Primary Schools 50

 Data Protection Act 51

-Freedom of Information (Scotland) Act 2002 52
+Freedom of Information (Scotland) Act 2002 53

 Helpful Addresses and Websites 53